 The Ride of the Ruperts describes itself as one of the most prestigious motorcycle rides in Sussex.
 It’s not wrong.
 Its origins lie in the Distinguished Gentleman’s Ride, a niche but global fundraising event which brings together “classically designed motorcycles, and dapper gentlefolk”!

-Ride of the Ruperts itself was formed by a small group who loved the idea of the Distinguished Gentleman’s ride but wanted to make it a bit more accessible and the event has grown from there!
-They’ve also now expanded to include an “Oh the Rupettes Ride” (a celebration of women on two wheels (men are welcome if they’ve been invited by a woman) and held in Kent but we’ll forgive them), and various other events throughout the year, all raising much-needed money for worthy causes.
+Ride of the Ruperts itself was formed by a small group who loved the idea of the Distinguished Gentleman’s ride but wanted to make it a bit more accessible, and the event has grown from there!
+They’ve also now expanded to include an “Oh the Rupettes Ride” (a celebration of women on two wheels, men are welcome if they’ve been invited by a woman) and held in Kent, but we’ll forgive them that, and various other events throughout the year, all raising much-needed money for worthy causes.

 The route

 Starting from just outside Rudgwick, the 70-mile route heads through the lanes towards Hickstead, the first stopping point.
-From there, it’s on through the likes of Lewes and Ditchling down to the coast at Seaford for stopping point two before full throttle on to the finish with a private party at an end venue in East Sussex where lunch, liquid refreshment, and live music is available to participants.
+From there, it’s on through the likes of Lewes and Ditchling down to the coast at Seaford for stopping point two before full throttle on to the finish with a private party at an end venue in East Sussex not far from Bexhill, where lunch, liquid refreshment, and live music are available to participants.

 The midlife crisis